Don Feidner

 • A thick fleece jacket is better than wool and you can use it as a pillow

-• Get an "ultra-light" sleeping bag, a fleece liner, and sleeping sheet (see below).
+• Get an "ultra-light" sleeping bag, a fleece liner, and sleeping sheet.

 • Ortlieb and VauDe bicycle panniers are 100% waterproof.